This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 There are a variety of factors that affect how much inventory should be kept on hand some of which were mentioned previously in the forecasting chapter.
 The menu, the frequency of deliveries and lead time needed from order to delivery, the amount of storage space, including cold storage, the location and size of the operation are all examples of factors to consider.
 Some smaller operations may need to carry higher inventory levels in order to reduce the number of deliveries so that each delivery is large enough to make it worthwhile for a supplier to run a truck to the operation or to avoid shipping costs

-Some operations can operate with a “just in time” inventory – based on working stock needed for the menu.
+Some operations can operate with a “just in time” inventory – based on the working stock needed for the menu.
 Many operations will be graded on how much inventory they are carrying.
 Even though the inventory has value, tying up your money in inventory is not wise.
-It does not gain interest, as your money would if it was invested in other places.
+It does not gain interest, as your money would if it were invested in other places.
 The quality of many products will degrade over time, and you may be forced to throw it away.
 Too much product can also lead to increased theft.
 Employees will be more tempted if they see that we are carrying an excess of something.

 When accurate inventory records are kept, it is possible to use the data in the records to determine the inventory turnover rate.
 The inventory turnover rate shows the number of times in a given period (usually a month) that the inventory is turned into revenue.
-An inventory turnover of 1.5 means that the inventory turns over about 1.5 times a month, or 18 times a year.
+Inventory turnover of 1.5 means that the inventory turns over about 1.5 times a month, or 18 times a year.
 In this case, you would have about three weeks of supplies in inventory at any given time (actually 2.88 weeks, which is 52 weeks/18).
 Generally, an inventory turnover every one to two weeks (or two to three times per month) is considered normal.

 A common method used to determine inventory turnover is to find the average food inventory for a month and divide it into the total food cost for the same month.
 The total food cost is calculated by adding the daily food purchases (found on the daily receiving reports) to the value of the food inventory at the beginning of the month and subtracting the value of the food inventory at the end of the month.